Loading of atoms into an optical trap with high initial phase-space density: Loading dynamics

 \section{Loading dynamics}

-Fig. \ref{fig:time-dependence} shows the loading curves for three different trap depths.
-The trap depths (and the corresponding trap beam powers) are 1.0 mK (190 mW), 770 $\mu$K (140 mW), and 600 $\mu$K (110 mW).
-The cooling and repump beam parameters are $I_\mathrm{M}$ = 34 mW/cm$^2$, $\Delta_\mathrm{M}$ = $-205$ MHz, $I_\mathrm{R}$ = 9.7 $\mu$W/cm$^2$, and $\Delta_\mathrm{R}$ = $+20$ MHz.
+Figure \ref{fig:time-dependence} shows the loading curves for three different trap depths.
+The trap depths (and the corresponding trap beam powers) are 280 $\mu$K (196 mW), 210 $\mu$K (151 mW), and 150 $\mu$K (105 mW).
+The cooling and repump beam parameters are $I_\mathrm{M}$ = 28 mW/cm$^2$, $\Delta_\mathrm{M}$ = $-232$ MHz, $I_\mathrm{R}$ = 7.1 $\mu$W/cm$^2$, and $\Delta_\mathrm{R}$ = $0$ MHz.
 As the atom number reaches a few millions within 20 ms, the loading rate is roughly estimated to be higher than $10^8$ atoms/s.
 The solid lines are fitting curves based on the simple loading model described below.
 The gradual decrease in the atom number is attributed to the molasses lifetime and collisional losses.
 The large maximum atom number indicates that the loading rate exceeds the molasses loss rate and the collisional loss rate in the trap.
-Although one might expect the loading from the optical molasses to be inefficient because of the diffusion of the molasses, the extremely high loading rate enables us to load several million atoms from the molasses into the trap.
+Although the molasses loss rate is higher than that of MOT and one might expect the loading from the molasses is less effective, the high loading rate enables us to load several million atoms from the molasses into the trap.

 The time dependence of the atom number in the optical trap $N$ can be described by